-A1 solutions knows that its target audience is interested in getting more from IT, saving money on IT, and making sense of quickly-evolving technologies.
+A1 solutions know that its target audience is interested in getting more from IT, saving money on IT, and making sense of quickly-evolving technologies.
 They start writing keyword targeted blog posts focused on these issues and post them weekly on their website to attract interested small businesses.
 At the end of each post, they include a call to action saying “Learn more about effective small business IT solutions by downloading our free whitepaper.”

-Since A1 solutions knows these issues are important to its customers, and everyone is interested in getting something for free; the whitepaper is an appealing offer.
+Since A1 solutions know these issues are important to its customers, and everyone is interested in getting something for free; the whitepaper is an appealing offer.
 But in order to download it, visitors are asked to provide their name, the name of their business, and their full contact information.
-This is not a lot to ask for, and for most visitors it is a small hurdle in order to get the whitepaper.
+This is not a lot to ask for, and for most visitors, it is a small hurdle in order to get the whitepaper.
 But for A1 solutions, it begins building a database of interested leads.
 In addition to whitepapers, a business could use:

 Step 2: Address the Lead

-Now that A1 Solutions has the contact information for interested leads, it is simple to send a follow up email thanking them for downloading the whitepaper and pointing them towards other relevant blog posts/content.
+Now that A1 Solutions has the contact information for interested leads, it is simple to send a follow-up email thanking them for downloading the whitepaper and pointing them towards other relevant blog posts/content.
 This helps A1 Solutions in a number of ways:

 - It keeps the lead focused on A1 Solutions